Don-Laith/reading-notes/README.md

 - Never Feel Stupid When Learning

-#### "A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
-A growth mindset is synonymous with a love of learning."

-## If we talk about growth mind set it's mean pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.
+### If we talk about growth mind set it's mean pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.
 ## Here’s a simple illustration highlighting the differences between a fixed and a growth mindset:
 ![NewGrowthMindset2](https://user-images.githubusercontent.com/82310575/114366174-dadefd00-9b83-11eb-913e-321577b53708.png)
 ### Perseverance, gumption traps, and maintaining a growth mindset :